 The 3,000-Year-Old Sacred Spell: A Pharaoh’s Forbidden Love

 His solitude is broken by a young priestess of Isis, unaware of his presence.
-Her name is Bentreshyt—”Harp of Joy.”
+Her name is Benetrashit—”Harp of Joy.”
 At fourteen, she had been given to the temple as a child after her mother’s death.
 Despite the chasm of age and status, an immediate, undeniable attraction sparks between them.

 In the following weeks, they meet in secret.
 But word comes of trouble on the borders.
 Sety must leave.
-While he is gone, a devastating truth emerges: Bentreshyt is pregnant.
+While he is gone, a devastating truth emerges: Benetrashit is pregnant.
 Brought before the High Priest, she admits to a lover but steadfastly refuses to name him.
 As a consecrated initiate of Isis—the goddess of love herself—she is temple property, forbidden to any man, even her Pharaoh.

-Bentreshyt’s Sacrifice: Love’s Triumph Over Betrayal
+Benetrashit’s Sacrifice: Love’s Triumph Over Betrayal

 When Pharaoh Sety I returned to Abydos and received the news, he was shattered by a grief that would transcend his mortal reign.
 He made a vow, a sacred promise sealed in sorrow: he would never forget her.
 A promise that would echo, against all odds, through 3,000 years of history.